WDI-SEA/interview-questions/readme.md

 ## JS Questions

 * Explain event delegation
+Event delegation is assigning a parent element a event handler rather than assigning event handlers to each child element.

 * Explain how `this` works in JavaScript

 * Explain how prototypal inheritance works
+Prototypal inheritance is a way of creating objects that contain abstractions of what they are building.
+For example, if you make a human object - it can have a name, age, location, and family members as properties.

 * Why is it called a Ternary expression, what does the word "Ternary" indicate?
 * What's the difference between a variable that is: `null`, `undefined` or `undeclared`?